JamesMcN4242/DodgeBlockVR/README.md

 https://user-images.githubusercontent.com/25529411/124666774-70014180-dea6-11eb-9696-1d0f6759cf9f.mov

 Overall I'm happy with the results today has brought, as there now some fun to actually playing the game - even if this wasn't the initial plan for the prototype.
 Adding some haptic feedback (rumble) for sucessful punches has also made the game feel a bit nicer.
 Tomorrow will have a very constrained amount of time, so I think I'll focus it on getting a score system in place and ready to hook up to some UI which Thursday will aim to complete.

+### Day Four (07/07/2021)
+As mentioned the day before, only a short amount of time was able to be dedicated to the project today.
+I am content with the score system I got in under the time constraints as it was purely smooth sailings.
+In an ideal world I'd like to try make the score interaction types more hands off in the future, but for this project I don't see it being an issue at all.
+Tomorrow I'm excited to finally get into the UI and UX hook ups for some of the screens.
+Having played many VR games I'm excited to try take over my favourite types of UX into this prototype.